-Anyone in football (e.g. a County or League Welfare Officer) receiving a request for dispensation under this policy should notify The FA's Player Status Department immediately.
+Anyone in football (e.g. a County or League Welfare Officer) receiving a request for dispensation for a child with a disability or SPDD to play outside his/her prescribed age group should notify The FA's Player Status (PS) Department immediately.

-2) Gathering the relevant evidence
+2. Gathering the relevant evidence